 The enumeration of Enterobacteria is carried out according to the horizontal method by means of the colony count technique at 30 °C described in appendix IV.
-Less than 10 CFU/g of preparation.

 Carry out the enumeration as described in chapter II of the International Oenological Codex.